Two-dimensional local Hamiltonian problem with area laws is QMA-complete: Main results

-The construction in the proof of Theorem \ref{thm} does not imply area laws for $S_0$ because the bulk of $H$ is only almost trivial but not completely trivial.
-Practically, this is not a limitation as $S_0$ (the logarithm of the Schmidt rank) is not continuous and hence not stable with respect to infinitesimal perturbations.
-In the absence of (c) translational invariance, one can easily construct a completely trivial bulk and area laws for $S_0$ follow.
+The construction in the proof of Lemma \ref{thm} does not lead to an area law for $S_0$, because the bulk of $H$ is almost but not completely trivial.
+Note that $S_0$ (the logarithm of the Schmidt rank) is not a good measure of entanglement.
+It is discontinuous and an infinitesimal perturbation almost always leads to maximum $S_0$.

-The state-of-the-art QMA-completeness result for the 1D lattice Hamiltonian problem is due to Hallgren et al. \cite{HNN13}, which is an improvement over a previous work \cite{AGIK09}. \begin{lemma} [\cite{HNN13}] The 1D lattice Hamiltonian problem (with spin-$7/2$) is QMA-complete. \end{lemma}